Michael Hirschfeld: Labour Party

 He first joined Labour in the 1960s and helped found Young Labour in 1967, but clashed with Labour Prime Minister Norman Kirk (who disliked academics) over the Vietnam conflict.
 In 1971, at the age of 27, he was elected to Labour's national executive, the youngest person ever to gain such high office.
 His involvement with the party lessened after he failed to be re-elected in 1972.
 His party activities waned significantly and it was not until he was shoulder-tapped to stand for party president in 1995 that he became more active, pledging to galvanise factions within Labour.
 His main objective was to build better relations with the Alliance and bring about ceasefire in what Hirschfeld once described as the "internecine war" between Labour and the Alliance.
 He was the one who encouraged Labour leader Helen Clark to speak at the 1998 Alliance conference.
 As a successful businessman Hirschfeld was also able to act as a link to the business sector, who were suspicious of Labour's supposed "anti-business" ideology, to raise funds and improve the party's image.

 Death

 He suffered from diabetes which led to total kidney failure in 1995, forcing him to add daily dialysis to a regime of insulin injections.
 His ill health was no secret and on his election as Labour president in November 1995, he announced if the opportunity for a kidney transplant were to arise, he would take it, no matter how inconvenient.
-He died in Raumati on 5 January 1999 after he had been admitted to hospital in late 1998.
+He died in Waikanae Beach on 5 January 1999 after he had been admitted to hospital in late 1998.